Orleans Parish, Louisiana: Racial and ethnic composition

+Population estimates

 As of 2017, Orleans Parish is the third most populous parish in Louisiana, behind East Baton Rouge Parish and neighboring Jefferson Parish.

 Government

 Since consolidation, Orleans Parish has retained a nominal, sui generis status under Louisiana state law that guarantees the city's home rule.
 It has been effectively abolished as a distinct governmental unit, and the United States Census Bureau considers New Orleans and Orleans Parish to be a single consolidated city.
 However, various parish offices remain with a degree of independence from the city government, while in other matters, the city represents the parish.
 Examples of parish entities include the Orleans Parish School Board, the Orleans Parish Sheriff's Office, and formerly the Orleans Levee Board.

+Orleans Parish and the city of New Orleans operate as a merged city-parish government.
+The original city was composed of what are now the 1st to 9th wards.
+In 1852, the city of Lafayette, including the Garden District, was added as the 10th and 11th wards.
+In 1870, Jefferson City, including Faubourg Bouligny and much of the Audubon and University areas, was annexed as the 12th, 13th, and 14th wards.
+Algiers, on the west bank of the Mississippi, was also annexed in 1870, becoming the 15th ward.

+The Orleans Parish Civil Sheriff's Office serves papers involving lawsuits, provides court security, and operates the city's correctional facilities, including Orleans Parish Prison.
+The sheriff's office shares legal jurisdiction with the New Orleans Police Department and provides it with backup on an as-needed basis.
+Before 2010, New Orleans (and all other parishes in Louisiana) had separate criminal and civil sheriff's offices, corresponding to the separate criminal and civil courts: these were merged in 2010.
+As of 2024 the sheriff is Susan Hutson, who defeated 17-year incumbent Marlin Gusman in the 2021 New Orleans City Election.